How we can and cannot assist

 About the NCAT Registry

-The NSW Civil and Administrative Tribunal (NCAT) is an independent body that resolves disputes and issues enforceable orders.
+The NSW Civil and Administrative Tribunal (NCAT) is an independent tribunal that resolves disputes and issues enforceable orders.
 The resolution of disputes may involve a range of processes such as mediation, conciliation, case conferences or hearings.

 The Registry's role is to provide information about NCAT's practices and procedures, to support the dispute resolution functions and to manage NCAT's resources.
 All of these roles must be performed in a way that ensures the integrity of the tribunal system is maintained.